SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector/macos.md

 main: line 785: /Library/Application Support/otelcol-sumo/uninstall.sh: No such file or directory
 ```

-This means you have installed the collector before the installation script used packages in MacOS.
+This means that you've installed the collector before the installation script was able to use packages in macOS.

 To uninstall, use an older version of the installation script:

 ```shell